STORYMIRROR

 - Why do you say so?

 -- You know Boggarts are mischievous household spirits.
-This formless, weird sort makes life miserable for those in whose houses one such strange ghost decides to reside.
+This formless weird sort makes life miserable for those in whose houses one such strange ghost decides to reside.

 - What is so strange about these Boggarts?

-- Where do these eerie ghosts dwell?
+- Where do these ghosts' dwell?

--- I learned from others that, owing to its tendency to hide in quite small, dark, and enclosed spaces, a Boggart could be hiding in closets, under beds, or even in tree hollows.
-You know.
+-- I learned from others that owing to its tendency to hide in quite small, dark and enclosed spaces, a Boggart could be hiding in closets, under beds or even in tree hollows, you know.

 - What do you say, tree hollows?
 Are you up to scare me?